 Samples: To eliminate matrix effects from food samples, a sample clean-up is required.
-See Preparation of workmanship when used in accordance with the applicable instructions for a period not to extend beyond the product's printed expiration date.
-Gold Standard Diagnostics makes no other warranty.
+See Preparation of the product's printed expiration date.
+Gold Standard Diagnostics makes no other warranty, expressed or implied.
+There is no warranty of merchantability or fitness for a particular purpose.